telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/vsextensions-options.md

 ### Project Setup

-Set the default value for the **Add referenced assemblies to solution** option in the Project Configuration Wizard through **Add referenced assemblies to solution and source control**.
+Set the default value for the **Copy referenced assemblies to solution** option in the Project Configuration Wizard through **Copy referenced assemblies to solution and integrate with source control**.

 ### Project Upgrade Notifications